Stivo/DeScaBaTo/README.md

                             supplied, encryption is turned off
     -h, --help                Show help message

+#### Restore without mounting

+    restore [options] backupFolder

+    -l, --logfile  <arg>             Destination of the logfile of this backup
+    -p, --passphrase  <arg>          The password to use for the backup.
+If none is supplied, encryption is turned off
+    --restore-backup  <arg>          Filename of the backup to restore.
+    --restore-info  <arg>            Destination of a short summary file of the restore process.
+    --restore-to-folder  <arg>       Restore to a given folder -r, --restore-to-original-path   Restore files to original path.
+    -h, --help                       Show help message

+Either restore-to-original-path or restore-to-folder has to be set.

 To use encryption with longer keylength than 128, install the jce policy files (google it).
-MD5 is old and unsafe, but will do fine here and saves space.
-SHA1, SHA256 are also supported.
+SHA3_256 is the default hash algorithm, but you can also choose Blake2 (160 - 512 bits) or sha3 (256 - 512 bits).

 Absolutely no warranty given.

 ### Compilation
 You will need sbt to compile or to set up eclipse or intellij idea. sbt pack will create a folder which can be zipped and distributed.